Language development in children aged 1 to 3

 Keep a journal of your child’s words to help you track their vocabulary growth and marvel at their progress!

-The number of words toddlers understand and say continues to increase rapidly during this period.
+The number of words that toddlers understand and say continues to increase rapidly during this period.
 It takes them less time to acquire a new word and integrate it into their vocabulary.

 They’re also beginning to understand more abstract concepts.
 For example, they may know the difference between high and low or big and small.
-What’s more, they’re able to follow two-step instructions, like “Catch the ball and throw it back to me.”

 At this stage, children are better able to follow simple stories in books.
 During storytime, they can also answer basic questions like “Where’s the mommy?”, “Who is that?”, or “What is the daddy doing?”

-How to promote language development
+How to foster your child’s language development

 1 to 2 years